-An entrance counseling session is required for all first-time loan recipients.
+An entrance/exit counseling session is required for all first-time loan recipients.
 Loans awarded by the Financial Aid Office must be repaid at a specified time in the future.
 What makes these loans attractive to the student are their easy repayment terms.
-While students are in school, no payments have to be made on Perkins and Stafford Loans.
-Upon leaving school, students generally have a grace period before repayment starts.
-In addition, interest rates are lower than standard bank rates; they currently range from four percent to eight percent.
+While you are in school, no payments have to be made on Perkins and the Subsidized Stafford Loan.
+Upon leaving school, you generally have a grace period before you have to start repayment.
+In addition, interest rates are lower than standard bank rates; they range from five percent to eight percent.